facuariasla/mongodb-api/README.md

 ### Usage
 * Run npm run dev to start the application.
 * Connect to the API using Postman on port 3001.
+## Authentication

+This API requires authentication using a Bearer token for each request.
+You should include the token in the Authorization header as follows:
+`Authorization: Bearer <your_token_here>`
 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |
 | --- | --- | --- |